Thoregon/thoregon.truCloud/doc/global structure.md

         + credentials   ... for each credential, a set of key pairs will be created.
 An alias can be attached to a credential if the provider is greedy (im terms of collecting personal data)
         + contacts      ... there is also a channel for each contact implicit
         + channels      ... message channels subscribed by the user
+        + wallets       ... check if it is a wallet is a credential
         + agents
         + devices
         + repositories